airdeploy/airdeploy-docs/docs/airdeploy/team.md

 - Add one or more email addresses.
 - Click “Send Invites”

-Team members will be invited via email to join your organization (and to create an Airship account if they don’t have one).
+Team members will be invited via email to join your organization (and to create an Airdeploy account if they don’t have one).

 Team members who are invited appear in the “invited” list, along with the date.
 You can cancel an invitation by: